haptork/CsaranshDB/progress.md

 - Implement statistics on client side / on server side by passing the filter string somehow.
 - Experiment with new cascade plots.
 Plotly save as svg.

+18th Aug:

+WIP:

+- Removed warnings and errors on loading the webpage due to react updates.

+19th Aug:

+WIP:

+- Added css for table.

+TODO:

+- fix: logo moving on table open/close.
+- fix: filter fields are not updating in table.
+- multi-Select size.
+- Adding summary data on server side.
+- fetching row data on click for table.